-RobMoSys is about managing the interfaces between different roles (robotics expert, domain expert, component supplier, system builder, installation, deployment and operation) and separate concerns in an efficient and systematic way by making the step change to a set of fully model-driven methods and tools for composition-oriented engineering of robotics systems.
+RobMoSys is about managing the interfaces between different roles (robotics expert, domain expert, component supplier, system builder, installation, deployment and operation) and about separating concerns in an efficient and systematic way by making the step change to a set of fully model-driven methods and tools for composition-oriented engineering of robot systems.

-This Deliverable update D{2.3} has the focus on the implementation of the RobMoSys composition structures considering the different roles and adhering to the generic meta-structures defined in the Deliverable D{2.1}.
+Deliverable D{2.3} (update of initial version Deliverable D{2.2}) had the focus on the implementation of the RobMoSys composition structures considering the different roles and adhering to the generic meta-structures defined in the Deliverable D{2.1}.